sohlemac/Modular-Synthesis-Resource-Guide/Modular Synthesis Resource Guide.md

 That said, this is hosted on my GitHub repo, so I am Benevolent Dictator by default; if a resource happens to be hosted next to less-than-stellar content (political extremism, hate speech, porn, etc) I am more than willing to keep that resource from getting additional exposure.
 If you don't like it, please fork this document and maintain it yourself.

 ### I am a musician/content creator/reviewer/artist/synthmaker that works extensively with modular synthesizers.
 Can I add my projects to this page?

 As long as your content is focused primarily on modular synthesis in some form, we would love link to your work!
-This document started off by splitting Youtube, Soundcloud, etc. into their own sections; if these get too unwieldly we may need some further organization, but that's a future me problem.

 ### i want to add content but am not sure where to add it.
 Can I make a new section?

 Yes, with the caveat that your Benevolent Dictator might adjust your link categorization to better fit within the document.
 The important thing is your content is linked correctly; correct categorization is secondary and mostly my problem.
 Please, add your content!

 ### Hey, Resource XYZ isn't listed!
 What gives?